2008–2011 Icelandic financial crisis

 On 29 September 2008, it was announced that Glitnir would be nationalised.
 However, subsequent efforts to restore faith in the banking system failed.
 On 6 October, the Icelandic legislature instituted an emergency law which enabled the Financial Supervisory Authority (FME) to take control over financial institutions and made domestic deposits in the banks priority claims.
 In the following days, new banks were founded to take over the domestic operations of Kaupthing, Landsbanki and Glitnir.
 The old banks were put into receivership and liquidation, resulting in losses for their shareholders and foreign creditors.
 Outside Iceland, more than half a million depositors lost access to their accounts in foreign branches of Icelandic banks.
-This led to the 2008–2013 Icesave dispute, that ended with an EFTA Court ruling that Iceland was not obliged to repay Dutch and British depositors minimum deposit guarantees.
+This led to the 2008–2013 Icesave dispute, which ended with an EFTA Court ruling that Iceland was not obliged to repay Dutch and British depositors minimum deposit guarantees.

 In an effort to stabilize the situation, the Icelandic government stated that all domestic deposits in Icelandic banks would be guaranteed, imposed strict capital controls to stabilize the value of the Icelandic króna, and secured a US$5.1bn sovereign debt package from the IMF and the Nordic countries in order to finance a budget deficit and the restoration of the banking system.
 The international bailout support programme led by IMF officially ended on 31 August 2011, while the capital controls which were imposed in November 2008 were lifted on 14 March 2017.

 The financial crisis had a serious negative impact on the Icelandic economy.
 The national currency fell sharply in value, foreign currency transactions were virtually suspended for weeks, and the market capitalisation of the Icelandic stock exchange fell by more than 90%.
-As a result of the crisis, Iceland underwent a severe economic depression; the country's gross domestic product dropped by 10% in real terms between the third quarter of 2007 and the third quarter of 2010.
+Iceland underwent a severe economic depression.
+Its gross domestic product dropped by 10% in real terms between the third quarter of 2007 and the third quarter of 2010.
 A new era with positive GDP growth started in 2011, and has helped foster a gradually declining trend for the unemployment rate.
 The government budget deficit has declined from 9.7% of GDP in 2009 and 2010 to 0.2% of GDP in 2014; the central government gross debt-to-GDP ratio was expected to decline to less than 60% in 2018 from a maximum of 85% in 2011.